Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Defence Innovation Program

-Advanced Strategic Capabilities Accelerator: The Australian Defence Department has long recognised the need for defence capability innovation, partially at least, derived from the private sector.
-It has therefore developed funded innovation programs to promote, stimulate, and support efforts within industry to either solve problems or to create new technologies and capabilities for Defence application.
-While many military units have their own R&D and innovation budgets, the major public facing innovation program is the Advanced Strategic Capabilities Accelerator (ASCA).
+Advanced Strategic Capabilities Accelerator: The Australian Department of Defence has long recognised the need for defence capability innovation, partially at least, derived from the private sector.
+It has therefore developed funded innovation programs to promote, stimulate, and support efforts within industry to either solve problems or to create new technologies and capabilities for defence application.
+While many military units have their own R&D and innovation budgets, the major public-facing defence innovation program is the Advanced Strategic Capabilities Accelerator (ASCA).

-ASCA is a relatively new initiative, having built on Its predecessor, the Defence Innovation Hub (DIH). it expands beyond simply allocating innovation grants by introducing more proactive subprograms to drive industry engagement and development.
+ASCA is a relatively new initiative, having built on its predecessor, the Defence Innovation Hub (DIH).
+It expands beyond simply allocating innovation grants by introducing more proactive subprograms to drive industry engagement and development.
 There is little doubt that ASCA is an improvement on DIH, and several projects have led, or are leading to, the establishment of sovereign, developed defence capabilities.
-However, ASCA operates under bureaucratic constraints as it is bound by Australian Government procurement guidelines, which to some extent stifle agility and innovation.
+However, ASCA still operates under bureaucratic constraints as it is bound by Australian Government procurement guidelines which, to some extent, stifle agility and innovation.
 Several of the major challenges are:

 • Grants are administered through lengthy and complex procurement processes.